- Early Modern Studies

 - Religion, Literature, and Culture

 Nandra Perry’s field of concentration is early modern (c.
 1500-c.
 1700) English literature with cross-disciplinary research and teaching interests in Religious Studies.
-Her work considers the implications of religious change and conflict for literary representations of interiority, exemplarity, and heroism.
-Her forthcoming book, Imitatio Christi: The Poetics of Piety in Early Modern England (Notre Dame University Press) explores the relationship of the traditional devotional paradigm of ‘the imitation of Christ’ to the theory and practice of literary imitation.
+Her work considers the implications of religious change and conflict for the history of reading and for literary representations of interiority, exemplarity, and heroism.
+Her first book, Imitatio Christi: The Poetics of Piety in Early Modern England (Notre Dame University Press) explores the relationship of the traditional devotional paradigm of ‘the imitation of Christ’ to the theory and practice of literary imitation.
+Her current book project, Reading Reformed explores the religious roots of modern Anglophone habits of reading.

 Honors and Awards:

 Dr. Perry been a Pew Younger Scholars Fellow and Charlotte Newcombe Fellow.
-During her time at Texas A&M, she has been the recipient of a Faculty Stipendiary Fellowship from the Melbern G. Glasscock Center for Humanities Research (2007-2008) and a Scholarly and Creative Activities Award from the Office of the Vice President for Research (2010).
+During her time at Texas A&M, she has been the recipient of a Faculty Stipendiary Fellowship from the Melbern G. Glasscock Center for Humanities Research (2007-2008), a Scholarly and Creative Activities Award from the Office of the Vice President for Research (2010), the Association of Former Students Teaching Award for the College of Liberal Arts (2014), and a Glasscock Faculty Research Fellowship (2015-2016).

 Perry, Nandra.
 Imiatatio Christi: The Poetics of Piety in Early Modern England.
 University of Notre Dame Press, 2014